 Once both vehicles are selected, the procedure requires the user to select an analysis type to compare vehicles, as shown in Figure 20.
-There are three analyses available, the first one consisting on a comparison based on the equivalent axle load factor for each truck (AASHTO), the second one based on rutting and the third one based on fatigue cracking.
+There are four analyses available, the first one consisting on a comparison based on the equivalent axle load factor for each truck (AASHTO), the second one based on rutting, the third one based on fatigue cracking, and a fourth one consisting on the calculation of a permit fee for the case study truck based on the rutting caused by this truck to the rutting caused by the standard truck.
 Each selection provides a relative damage based on the standard truck.
 In the case of rutting, it is necessary to provide what type of analysis the finite element code must perform, either a linear or nonlinear analysis.